-Of French Polynesia’s 118 islands, fewer than half are inhabited by humans, and even fewer are clad with hotels fit for foreigners.
+Of French Polynesia’s 118 islands, fewer than half are inhabited by humans, and even fewer are clad with hotels marketed to foreign travelers.
 Thanks to its vast and stunning aquamarine lagoon, Bora Bora has emerged as the islands’ most tourist-beloved destination.
 And although it’s not equipped with its own distillery, it nevertheless offers the islands’ widest selection of rum-soaked bars.

 In general, Bora Bora’s most high-end drinking dens, typically stocked with a mix of local and imported rums from places like Cuba and the Caribbean, are located within hotels.
 Although in and around Vaitape, Bora Bora’s downtown stretch, one will find more local hangouts, many with idyllic lagoon views.